bermarte/duck-duck-clone/development-strategy.md

 - [ ] This feature was developed in the `style.css`

 ---
-# 4. - Make the Ghost section
+# 4. - Make the ghost section

 assigned to **Kemi**